frootlab/rian/README.rst

 Nemoa
 =====

-*Nemoa* is an open source data analysis framework for enterprise and scientific *application and based on the `Python`_ programming language.
+*Nemoa* is an open source data analysis framework for enterprise- and scientific application and based on the `Python`_ programming language.

-The key goal of nemoa is to provide a **long-term** data analysis framework, which seemingly integrates into existing data systems and thereby offers state of the art machine intelligence.
-To achieve this goal nemoa orchestrates established frameworks like `TensorFlow`_ and `SQLAlchemy`_ and dynamically extends their capabilities by **community driven** algorithms for `probabilistic graphical modeling`_, `machine learning`_ and `structured data-analysis`_.
+The key goal of *nemoa* is to provide a **long-term** data analysis framework, which seemingly integrates into existing data systems and thereby offers state of the art machine intelligence.
+To achieve this goal *nemoa* orchestrates established frameworks like `TensorFlow®`_ and `SQLAlchemy`_ and dynamically extends their capabilities by **community driven** algorithms for `probabilistic graphical modeling`_, `machine learning`_ and `structured data-analysis`_.